 Bed bugs have become more common in the United States and worldwide over the last few years.
 University Housing takes several precautions to ensure our facilities are free of these pests.
-Every summer each mattress is inspected for bed bugs, and we are confident that bed bugs are not present in our buildings prior to our annual move in.
-In Fall 2010, a local news station did a story on our bed bug inspections.
+Every summer each mattress is inspected for bed bugs (including use a bed bug detecting dog) and we are confident that bed bugs are not present in our buildings prior to our annual August move in.

-If you suspect that there are bed bugs in your room, call the Sandburg Service Desk at 414-229-6123 immediately.
+If you suspect that there are bed bugs in your room, call your Service Desk immediately.

-If you have any questions regarding bed bugs, please contact Mike Varebrook, the Custodial Services Program Supervisor, at firstname.lastname@example.org.
+If you have any questions regarding bed bugs, please contact Joseph Niswonger, Assistant Director of University Housing for Facilities at firstname.lastname@example.org.